Organizational Health – How to Assess Your Company?

 Due to the potential changes in the aforesaid elements, a business’s corporate governance has to be reviewed and adjusted accordingly in order to stay effective.
 Hence, it is vital for a business to perform a regular check/review on its corporate governance in order to ensure that the business’s matters continue to be managed and controlled properly.

 Risk management has become more and more crucial when running a business.
-Businesses face different kinds of risks, such as risks in relation to intellectual property right infringements, business contracts breaches, data hacking breaches, bank account closures, money-laundering, product liabilities and changes to the political environments.
+Businesses face different kinds of risks, such as risks in relation to intellectual property right infringements, business contracts breaches, data hacking breaches, corporate bank account closures, money-laundering, product liabilities and changes to the political environments.

 Performing a constant health check/review can facilitate management to monitor and detect the potential risks/threats for the businesses before the problems arise.
+This has become a trend within many industries which are applying the newer enterprise risk management (ERM) frameworks.

 Organizational Tax Review